ASML Deadline: ASML Investors with Losses in Excess of $100K Have Opportunity to Lead ASML Holding N.V. Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of ordinary shares of ASML Holding N.V.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of ordinary shares, including those that purchased call options and/or sold put options of ASML Holding N.V.
 (NASDAQ: ASML) between January 24, 2024 and October 15, 2024, both dates inclusive (the "Class Period"), of the important January 13, 2025 lead plaintiff deadline.

-So what: If you purchased ASML ordinary shares during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+So what: If you purchased ASML ordinary shares and/or purchased call options and/or sold put options during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

 What to do next: To join the ASML class action, go to https://rosenlegal.com/submit-form/?case_id=31159 or call Phillip Kim, Esq. at 866-767-3653 or email [email protected] for more information.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than January 13, 2025.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.